Actions

 Gameplay

 Predating both Doom and Wolfenstein 3D, Silent Debuggers seems to be an evolution of first-person dungeon crawlers such as Wizardry, but with real-time action, a science-fiction setting, and none of the usual stat or level building that comes with an RPG.
 Like a dungeon crawler, movement is grid based, and the player's character can only turn in 90-degree angles.
 Movement is performed with the D-Pad, and holding while using the D-Pad will move the gun sight.
+Pressing SELECT will pause the game and bring up a command list.

 The game takes place in a space station that has become infested with aliens.
-The central section is an elevator that lowers to another level when all of the aliens are killed on the current level.
-This central area is divided into 8 main rooms: B Block controls the lights, C Block recharges the player's batteries, F Block allows the sound sensors to work, G provides ammunition, and the other 4 don't provide any specific function.
+The central section is an elevator that lowers to another level when all of the aliens are killed on the current level, with a total of 6 levels to navigate.
+This central area is divided into 8 main rooms referred to as "blocks": B Block controls the lights, C Block recharges the player's batteries, F Block allows the sound sensors to work, G provides ammunition, and the other 4 don't provide any specific function.

-Starting in the second level, certain types of aliens can enter this central section and attack these rooms.
-If one of these rooms is destroyed, it no longer provides whatever function it did before.
-However, Leon, who stays in the central computer room, will usually give the player a new item that somewhat replicates the function of the now-destroyed room (i.e. if the C Block is destroyed, he gives the player an item that gradually refills their batteries when they have it equipped).
-If all 8 rooms are destroyed, it is game over.
-Any damage done to any room stays until the entire game is completed; there is no way to repair them at all.
+Starting in the second level, there will be a time limit of 100 minutes to complete the game, and certain types of aliens can enter this central section and attack these blocks.
+If one of these blocks is destroyed, it no longer provides whatever function it did before.
+However, Leon, who stays in the central computer room, will usually give the player a new item that somewhat replicates the function of the now-destroyed block (i.e. if the C Block is destroyed, he gives the player an item that gradually refills their batteries when they have it equipped).
+Any damage done to any block stays until the entire game is completed; there is no way to repair them at all.
 Similarly, the ammunition room has a limited supply of ammunition for the whole game, and once it's out, it's out until the game is over.
-Between this and the mechanic of having to carefully track down aliens with a radar, it's arguable that Silent Debuggers is a proto-survival horror game.

 Weapons